tomasMizera/py_clientServer/README.md

-# Python messenging application
+# Python messaging application
-## Demostration of socket and GUI programming in python
+## Demonstration of socket and GUI programming in python
 #### lovely :)